zzymyn/Git-Law/Marriage Act 1961.md

    (ii)  the issue and effect of certificates in respect of any such registration; and

   (j)  prescribing penalties not exceeding a fine of 2 penalty units for offences against the regulations.

+## The Schedule—Persons whose consent is required to the marriage of a minor

+TODO